Qabatiya

-Qabatiya (قباطية, also spelled Qabatia, Qabatya, and Kabatiya) is a Palestinian city located in the Jenin Governorate of the State of Palestine, in the northern West Bank, located 6 km south of Jenin.
-According to the Palestinian Central Bureau of Statistics (PCBS) census, the town had a population of 19,197 in 2007.
+Qabatiya (قباطية, also spelled Qabatia, Qabatya, and Kabatiya) is a city in Jenin Governorate, West Bank, Palestine.
+According to the Palestinian Central Bureau of Statistics (PCBS) census, the town had a population of 19,197 in 2007 and 24,439 by 2017.

 Its entire land area is 50,547 dunams (50.5 km2; 19.5 sq mi), and its elevation is roughly 256 meters (840 feet).
 Qabatiya is famous for its olive groves, modern agriculture, and limestone industry.

 History

 Sherds have been found here from Persian, Hellenistic, early and late Roman, Byzantine, early Muslim and Medieval eras.
 A Muslim traveller in the 12th century CE indicated it as "a village in the district of Jenin".